celer-network/bvn-networks/docs/validator.md

     You can tell the node is synced when a new block shows up about every 5 seconds.

-6. (Currently unsupported) If you choose not to setup state sync, the node will perform a traditional "fast sync" instead.
+6. If you choose not to setup state sync, the node will perform a traditional "fast sync" instead.
 In this mode it replays and verifies all historical transactions starting from genesis.

 ## Register and bond validator